If you are facing particular social difficulties, you can

 meet these requirements and no other benefits

-are possible, you can receive the following benefits, for example
+are available, you may, for example, receive the following benefits

 :